What Is Bullying & Tips for Breaking Free

 - Isolating and Abandoning Others

 - Online Harassment

-Have You Been a Bully?
+Have You Been the Bully?

 Breaking Free From Bullying

-Whether you’ve been bullied in the past, or have been unkind to others, your difficult and painful experiences do not define you, and they don’t have to shape your future.
+Whether you’ve been bullied in the past, or have been cruel to others, your difficult and painful experiences do not define you, and they don’t have to shape your future.
 You can free yourself from the harmful impact of bullying on your self-worth.